AhmedElTabarani/AnimationRecorderGodot/README.md

 ## Properties

-After adding the `Record.tscn` in your scene
+After adding the `Record.tscn` in your scene, select the size of the screen you want to record, then change the properties

 - Fps
   - You can determine the FPS as you want